Smoked Sausage Lasagna is the ultimate comfort food, made with layers of smoked sausage and smoked tomato marinara

 - Smoke for 60-90 minutes and remove.
 Look for a darker color on the exterior while still moist.
 It will continue cooking in the lasagna.

 - Preheat oven to 375 degrees.

 - In a large skillet, add 1-tablespoon olive oil and the smoked sausage.
 Add 4 cups of the smoked tomato marinara sauce and 2 tablespoons of tomato paste.
 Mix together and let cook 5 minutes to combine.

 - In a medium bowl combine the ricotta, egg, salt, pepper, and nutmeg.

-- Spread ½ cup of the tomato sauce evenly on the bottom of a 9x13 baking dish.
+- Spread ½ cup of the tomato sauce evenly on the bottom of a 9×13 baking dish.
 Layer with 3 lasagna noodles.
 Spread 1/3 of the ricotta mixture over the noodles.
 Add 1/3 of the mozzarella, ¼ cup Parmesan cheese, and 1 cup of the smoked tomato sauce.

 - Repeat with noodles, ricotta mix, cheeses, and sauce 2 more times.
 Cover with 3 noodles.
 Sprinkle with remaining mozzarella and sauce.
 Cover with foil.